iamjoshgilman/Encryptopedia/03 - Content/03 - Operating Systems.md

 4. **Graphical Interface**: Can display images and use mouse pointers, providing a richer interface for user configuration.

 5. **Modularity**: UEFI's architecture is modular, meaning individual pieces of the system's firmware can be updated without updating the entire UEFI.

----

-## Key Takeaways

-- Both **BIOS** and **UEFI** are integral components in the boot process of a computer.
-- While they serve the same essential purpose, UEFI provides a more modern and versatile approach.
-- **UEFI** has become the standard in newer systems, offering advantages in boot time, security, and compatibility.
-- Despite the shift to UEFI, the term "BIOS" is often colloquially used to refer to the system's firmware, encompassing both traditional BIOS and UEFI.

 ___